OSGeo/grass-website/themes/grass/README.md

-# Hugo Theme for GRASS GIS website
+# Hugo Theme for GRASS website

 This is a work in progress